Slinge metro station

 Slinge is an above-ground subway station in the south of the city of Rotterdam.
 It is part of Rotterdam Metro lines D and E. Slinge is the southern terminus of line E, while line D trains continue towards De Akkers station.

+History

 The station opened on 25 November 1970 as part of a one-station extension of the North-South Line (also formerly called Erasmus line).
+It improved the accessibility of Pendrecht.
 It has two platforms and three running tracks; the inner track is only used by trains terminating at Slinge, while the other trains use the outer two tracks.